ASTK18316U Contentious Electoral Politics in Southeast Asia

 Weiss, Meredith L. (2014) ‘Introduction: Patterns and Dynamics in Malaysian Electoral Politics, in Meredith L. Weiss (ed.), Electoral Dynamics in Malaysia: Findings from the Grassroots, Singapore: ISEAS, pp. 1–16.

 - Class Instruction

-Feedback will be given in person on a short mid-term class paper
+Feedback will be given in person on proposals for the free assignment

 - 7,5 ECTS